mdozmorov/Methylation_notes/README.md

 ## Deconvolution

+- [deconvR](https://github.com/BIMSBbioinfo/deconvR) - an R package designed for analyzing deconvolution of the bulk sample(s) using an atlas of reference omic signature profiles and a user-selected model.
+Works with RNA-seq, array- and whole genome DNA methylation.

 - https://github.com/stephaniehicks/methylCC - R/BioC package to estimate the cell composition of whole blood in DNA methylation samples in microarray or sequencing platforms